 Royal Canin Canine Gastrointestinal

 Formulated with less fat and less fibers than most dog foods, Royal Canin Canine Gastrointestinal is a dry dog food that is purposefully easy to digest.
-To date, this is the lowest-fat dog food available on the US market, at level between 4.5 to 8.5% crude fat.
+To date, this is the lowest-fat dog food available on the US market, at a level between 4.5 to 8.5% crude fat.
 The recipe has been conceived for dogs suffering from gastrointestinal complications such as:

 - bacterial overgrowth, or

 Therefore, such high-quality specialized kibble should be helpful in restoring a healthier gut microbiota as well as improving the quality of your dog’s stools.